ryanto/acts_as_votable/README.markdown

 ```
 ## updated_at at Votable model

-You can control whether `updated_at` field of votable model will be touched or
+You can control whether `updated_at` column of votable model will be touched or
 not by passing `cacheable_strategy` option to `acts_as_votable` method.

 By default, `update_attributes` strategy is used.
 Pass `:update_columns` as